-Four-part lecture and luncheon series with preeminent art, design and architecture authors.
-Catered lunch is followed by authors’ presentations and book signings.
+Four-part lecture and luncheon series with pre-eminent art scholars and authors.
+Catered lunch is followed by an author presentation and book signing.

 Free as Gods: How the Jazz Age Reinvented Modernism

 Charles Riley II, Director of the Nassau County Museum of Art

 Riley revisits Paris between 1918 and 1929, a period which “represents a remarkable convergence of genius,” including figures like Joyce, Fitzgerald, Picasso, and Diaghilev.
 Riley’s compelling view introduces lesser-known artists and the astounding collaborative environment which helped them push creative boundaries in ways that still resonate.

 Members-Only /$200 tax-deductible series registration fee / + $45 for each luncheon / For more information, contact Patricia Williamson, Manager, Director’s Office, at (561) 832-5196 x1107.